combient/influx-k8s/docs/influxdb.md

 The default user name and password is 'admin' but you shouldn't need to login to access Grafana.
 In Grafana you should find a datasource already configured called InfluxDB.
 The URL for InfluxDB will be `http://localhost:8086`.
 Database name is 'k8s'.
 Default user name and password is 'root'.
 Grafana documentation for InfluxDB [here](http://docs.grafana.org/datasources/influxdb/).

-Take a look at the [storage schema](storage-schema.md) to understand how metrics are stored in InfluxDB.

 Grafana is set up to auto-populate nodes and pods using templates.

 ## Troubleshooting guide